 Under the UK Modern Slavery Act 2015 (“UK Act”) companies providing goods and services with a total turnover of above £36 million, are obliged to produce a slavery and human trafficking statement for each financial year.

-Set forth below is information about Fossil Group’s efforts to ensure that our suppliers are not engaging in conduct that could be considered slavery or human trafficking.
-Fossil Group includes all of Fossil’s foreign subsidiaries, including Fossil (UK) Limited.
-The efforts cover the financial year 2022 but may also apply to past endeavors undertaken by Fossil Group.
+Set forth below is information about Fossil Group, Inc.’s efforts to ensure that our suppliers are not engaging in conduct that could be considered slavery or human trafficking.
+Fossil Group includes all of Fossil’s foreign subsidiaries, including Fossil (UK) Limited and Fossil Canada Inc. The efforts noted cover the financial year 2023 but may also apply to past endeavors undertaken by Fossil Group.

 We design, develop, market and distribute fashion accessories, including belts, handbags, jewelry, small leather goods, and smart and traditional watches under proprietary and licensed brand names.
 In addition, Fossil has a third party licensee who manufactures, markets and distributes sunglasses and prescription eyeglass frames under our proprietary brand name.
 Fossil also markets and distributes those sunglasses.